×

 If things go wrong

-If you consider you have been misled about the reason for a surcharge, the amount of a surcharge, or that the surcharge has not been adequately disclosed, you can make a complaint to the Commerce Commission.
+If you consider you have been misled by the business about the reason for a surcharge, the amount of a surcharge, or that the surcharge has not been adequately disclosed, you can make a complaint to the Commerce Commission.

 Make a complaint(external link) — Commerce Commission